Argentine tango: United States

-In 1985, the French dance show Tango Argentino transferred to Broadway in New York City.
+In 1985, the Argentine dance show Tango Argentino transferred to Broadway in New York City.
 Cast members gave classes to a number of students, including Robert Duvall.
 Paul Pellicoro provided a dance center for the performers to teach new students.
 At the same time, Danel and Maria Bastone were teaching tango in New York, and Orlando Paiva was offering tango classes in Los Angeles.
 For further lessons, Duvall sought out Nestor Ray, a dancer who Duvall had seen perform in the documentary film Tango mio.

 In 1986, Nora and Raul Dinzelbacher visited San Francisco, coming from La Paz, Entre Ríos and Buenos Aires aboard a cruise ship where they were dancing tango and chacarera professionally.
 Al and Barbara Garvey took tango classes from them as well as from Jorge and Rosa Ledesma from Quilmes, Buenos Aires; all in the style of choreographed show tango.
 In 1987, the Garveys traveled to Buenos Aires to discover the traditional improvisational social dance style at a large milonga (Centro Akarense) filled with older dancers in Villa Urquiza.
 Upon returning home to Fairfax, California, the Garveys continued tango lessons and began organizing milongas around the San Francisco Bay Area.
 They co-founded the Bay Area Argentine Tango Association (BAATA) and published a journal.

 In 1986, Brigitta Winkler appeared in her first stage performance, Tangoshow in Montreal.
 Though based in Berlin, Winkler traveled often to teach at tango festivals in North America throughout the following two decades.
 Winkler was a seminal influence of Daniel Trenner.
 Montreal's first tango teachers, French-born Lily Palmer and her Argentine friend, Antonio Perea, offered classes in 1987.

 The Dinzelbachers settled in San Francisco in 1988, in response to the demand for tango teachers following a visit to San Francisco by the touring production of Tango Argentino.
 Nora and Raul Dinzelbacher taught a core group of students who would later become teachers themselves, including the Garveys, Polo Talnir and Jorge Allende.

 In 1989, the Dinzelbachers were invited to Cincinnati by Richard Powers, to introduce and teach Argentine tango at a weeklong dance festival.
 The following year, Richard moved his festival to Stanford University and asked the Dinzelbachers back.
 Unfortunately, Raul Dinzelbacher, 40 years old, collapsed and died at the end of the third day of the festival.
 Nora Dinzelbacher was devastated but threw herself into her work, forming a dance performance troupe and teaching.
 She asked a student, George Guim, to become her assistant.
 They taught at a week-long dance festival in Port Townsend, Washington.

 Throughout 1990, Luis Bravo's Forever Tango played in eight West Coast cities, increasing viewer's interest in learning the tango.
 Carlos Gavito and his partner Marcela Duran invented a dramatically different tango embrace in which both dancers leaned forward against each other more than was traditionally accepted.
 Gavito's ultimate rise to fame came from this starring appearance in Forever Tango.